-History of Walled Garden
+History of Walled Garden (Origin of Walled Gardens)

 The term ‘walled garden’ was first coined by John Malone, the founder of Tele-Communication Inc. later acquired by AT&T. This term is, since, being used by various industries, but mainly in the context of a closed platform.